usdigitalresponse/usdr-gost/docs/styling.md

 $raw-red-900: #4C110B;
 ```

-Semantic tokens pair a context where a component is used to a base color value.
+Semantic tokens pair a user context to a base color value.
 For example:
 ```scss
 // NEGATIVE
 $negative-default: $raw-red-600;